paymentassist/paymentassist-csharp/README.md

 Note that it is not recommended to hard-code your API credentials like in the above example, this is just for illustration purposes.

-After this, you can being to make the requests against the API via the static methods provided.
-Most requests take a single data class parameter and return a single response object.
+After this, you can being to make requests against the API via the static methods provided.
+Most endpoints take a single data object as a parameter and return a single response object.
 Nullable fields are generally optional.

 In the case of failure, the SDK will throw an error.
 Where the API refuses a request, or where there was an internal API error (e.g. any 4xx or 5xx response code), a `HttpRequestException` will be thrown.
 If you pass invalid request parameters, an `ArgumentException` will be thrown.
 Where the SDK encounters some irrecoverable error, an `InvalidOperationException` exception is thrown.
 Other exceptions are also possible, although the SDK does not intentionally throw these.